 In general, men tend to lose their flexibility earlier on than women.
 This traces back to boys starting sports at a young age before girls follow suit.

 Playing sports puts a constant strain on the body, especially on the joints.
 If not adequately followed up with some exercise to promote flexibility, the results are injuries.
 Now sports aren’t the only culprit for the lack of mobility of the body.
-We live in an era of computers and sedentary jobs; we sit in front of a computer sometimes ten plus hours in a day followed by hours sitting in a car battling traffic.
+We live in an era of computers and sedentary jobs; we sit in front of a computer sometimes ten-plus hours in a day, followed by hours sitting in a car battling traffic.

 Our bodies will start to tense, resulting in a vast mass of tight muscles.
-I have experienced this over the years working with numerous clients who suffered from injuries due to a lack of mobility and flexibility.
+I have experienced this over the years, working with numerous clients who suffered from injuries due to a lack of mobility and flexibility.

 At one point, I had a client who suffered so severely from low back pain she injured her knee because she lacked the range of motion her body needed to prevent it.
 Something so simple as turning around to reach into the back seat to grab a package led to an injured knee.

 Big Mike Had Poor Flexibility and a Very Bad Back

-Take Mike for example…. he’s a big guy, stands 6’4 tall.
+Take Mike, for example; he’s a big guy and stands 6’4 tall.
 Mike came to me with zero flexibility, and he suffered from low severe back pain.
-Over 10 years as a firefighter, he was required to be active every day, performing rigorous workouts and with the daily demands of being a firefighter, his body suffered.
+Over ten years as a firefighter, he was required to be active every day, performing rigorous workouts, and with the daily demands of being a firefighter, his body suffered.

 His profession led to him not being able to keep his body agile.
 Improving his agility is quickly done by performing exercises that enhance his flexibility.